iPhone 16 Pro Max vs Galaxy S24 Ultra: Battle of the Bigs

 The race these days is for AI features and performance, of course.
 And Apple's new silicon has the dedicated NPU cores to support "Apple Intelligence" features, which will be trickling into iOS periodically, starting from October.
 But the Galaxy S24 Ultra already has Galaxy AI — with note / website / recording summaries, live translation, generative image editing, chat assist, which can make coherent messages out of a few words, Google's Circle to Search, and some more tricks.

-Apple announced AI, but is rolling it out in a staggered manner.
-We just got iOS 18.1 with the first features, which mainly have to do with text.
+Apple's AI, is rolling out in a staggered manner.
+We already got iOS 18.1 and iOS 18.2.
+The first one gave us all the text-based features.
 Summarized notifications and emails, text reprhasing, smart search in Photos, and Clean Up for Photos (like Magic Eraser — a generative image remover that makes up a background after).
-We should get more, with iOS 18.2 in December, bringing in that ChatGPT integration.
+With iOS 18.2 in December, we got a deep ChatGPT integration where you can prompt ChatGPT via Siri or through your Notes or iMessage interface.
 And then more in March, with iOS 18.3, which should make Siri even smarter, but we've heard that numerous times before.

 The iPhone 16 Pro Max also upgrades to Wi-Fi 7, supposedly to facilitate 4X data speeds over the previously-used Wi-Fi 6E.
 The Galaxy S24 Ultra already does support Wi-Fi 7.